top of page

 Around 1858, the Red Brick building was constructed on the south end of the cluster.
 Willard Coleman, a contract painter, purchased the building, with its current façade more in the Queen Anne style, in the early 1890’s.

-Today the Willard Coleman building houses the Sweet Velvet Cake Company.
+Today the Willard Coleman building houses The Sugar Exchange.

 The Outdoor Patio at Bodacious Shops of Block 42